expo/expo/docs/pages/guides/using-sentry.md

 #### Usage

-Depending on which platform you are (mobile or web), use the following functions in order to capture/catch exceptions:
+Depending on which platform you are on (mobile or web), use the following functions in order to capture/catch exceptions:

 ```js
 // Access any @sentry/react-native exports via: